Table of Contents

-People seldom have any part of this pattern as their primary complaint.
+People seldom have any part of this pattern as their primary complaint, but when they do, it is usually biceps pain.
 When this is a problem, the entire pattern can usually be elicited by pressing up under the collar-bone near the sternum.
-It is surprisingly intense for a pattern that is seldom a part of their complaint.
-I usually find this by working the area based on other complaints related to pecs or thoracic outlet syndrome.
+This response is surprising and intense for a pattern that is seldom a part of the primary complaint.
+I usually find this trigger point by working the area based on other complaints related to pecs or thoracic outlet syndrome.

 A small percentage of people complain about pain along the collar-bone.
 They trace the pattern along the collar-bone just as shown in the illustration.
 If subclavius has pulled the collar-bone down onto the subclavian vein, there may be swelling and bluish color in the arm.

-The other parts of this pattern are more frequently caused by other trigger points, so this muscle is easy to overlook until the other patterns have been eliminated.
+Other trigger points more frequently cause the parts of this pattern, so this muscle is easy to overlook until those patterns have been eliminated.

 Paget-Schroetter syndrome is a specific form of thoracic outlet syndrome where the subclavian artery moves medially until it is restricted and the arm becomes chronically swollen and bluish.
 It is more common among athletes that weight lift or play tennis.

 In one case, I noticed that the arm was swollen a bluish.
-The arm turned bright red and the swelling went down when I released the subclavius and pecs, and lifted the collar-bone.
+The arm turned bright red, and the swelling went down when I released the subclavius and pecs, and lifted the collar-bone.
 Her arm was swollen and bluish again the next morning.
-I referred her out immediately and she verified the structural anomaly and restricted vein with ultrasound.
+I referred her out immediately, and she was able to verify the structural anomaly and restricted vein with ultrasound.
 She resolved the problem by having a section of her rib surgically cut out to provide room for the vein.